rsksmart/rif-wallet-libs/packages/walletAdapters/README.md

 # Wallet Adapters

-This library handles wallet adapters
+This handles wallet adapters specifically connecting the Ethers.js signer instance in the RIF Wallet to WalletConnect and an Injecteced Browser.
+The WalletConnect implementation is currently implemented but the injected browser is not.

 ## Install: